 Blackened glass

-- The wood is too damp.
-Only use wood stored for at least 12 months under cover and with a

-moisture level not exceeding 12-18% RH.
+- •The wood is too damp.
+Only use wood stored for at least 12 months under cover and with a moisture level of 12-18% RH. - The door gasket may be leaking.

-- · Faulty seal in door.
-Fit new seal.

 Smoke in the room when opening door